-- Employment: Position descriptions are used as an aid to identify necessary skills and qualifications when recruiting, hiring, promoting, transferring and counseling employees.
+Accurate position descriptions and are crucial to properly classify and determine pay; aid to identify necessary skills and qualifications when recruiting, hiring, promoting, transferring and counseling employees; and more.

 - Legal Compliance:

 - The Americans with Disabilities Act (ADA) prohibits discrimination in employment against qualified individuals with a disability.
 It requires employers base employment decisions on the ability of the person to perform the job, not on the person's disability or limitations.